How to get a Strong Core | Top 6 Core Workouts to Get Fit

 What muscles make up your Core?

-The rectus abdominis is the muscle that makes up the six-pack on your abdomen.
+The rectus abdominis is the core muscle that makes up the six-pack on your abdomen.
 It’s a long, flat muscle that runs down the center of your stomach and along both sides of your spine.

 The transverse abdominis is an important muscle to know about because it is one of the muscles that helps to stabilise the spine.
 The transverse abdominis can be thought of as a corset for the spine, and it is sometimes called “the corset muscle”.